Dates and Deadlines

 PLEASE NOTE: Undergraduate Day aid-eligible students are those who are enrolled at least half-time (there are some exceptions).
 Furnishing required documents by these deadline dates doesn’t guarantee awarding of Rivier need-based funding (Rivier Grant) for day students.
 As this is a limited pool of funding, students are strongly encouraged to provide the necessary documents well before these deadlines.
 If you have any questions, please contact the Student Financial Services Office at (603) 897-8488 or by email.

-Effective summer 2019, we are now awarding summer 2019, fall 2019 and spring 2020 as the award year for 2019-20.
+Effective beginning summer 2019, we are now awarding summer 2021, fall 2021 and spring 2022 as the award year for 2021-22.
 (This change will not affect you if you do not plan to enroll in summer classes.
 You will be awarded for fall and spring only).
 Your annual financial aid award will be equally distributed over three semesters.
 This new awarding change will only affect Undergraduate Professional Studies, Graduate, and Doctoral students.

 Undergraduate day students will continue to be awarded as fall, spring, and summer.
 Day students that have not used their annual limit of federal loans could be eligible for financial aid for the summer semester.